szczyglis-dev/py-gpt/docs/source/configuration.rst

 **Prompts**

-* ``Use native API function calls``: Use API function calls to run commands from plugins instead of using command prompts, default: True
+* ``Use native API function calls``: Use API function calls to run commands from plugins instead of using command prompts - Chat and Assistants modes ONLY, default: True

 * ``Command execute: instruction``: Prompt for appending command execution instructions.
 Placeholders: {schema}, {extra}